The 8 Best AI Tools for Consultants in 2026 (By Category)

 Pricing: Team plan is $397/seat/mo.
 See auditynow.com/pricing for current details.

-Best for: Boutique AI consulting firms (3-25 people) where the lead consultant is the discovery bottleneck and you want associates closing engagements without losing methodology integrity.
+Best for: Traditional consulting firms (3-25 people) where the method is in the founder's head and the team runs discovery inconsistently, and you want associates closing engagements without losing methodology integrity.

 If you want to see what the platform actually does inside an engagement, the step-by-step walkthrough is here.